fnuecke/lama/README.md

 Recommended
 ===========

 The API will create a startup file while performing a move, to allow completion of multi-try moves after reboot.
 If there's an original startup file, it will be backed up and after API initialization/move completion will be restored an executed.
 This obviously introduces additional file i/o overhead for each move.
-To avoid that, it is highly recommended to use [Forairan's init-scripts](http://www.computercraft.info/forums2/index.php?/topic/3018-init-scripts-utility-to-allow-for-multiple-independent-startup-scripts/) startup file.
+To avoid that, it is highly recommended to use [Forairan's init-scripts][forairan] startup file.
 If present (or rather: if the `/init-scripts` folder exists) the API will instead create a startup script in the `/init-scripts` folder once, with no additional file i/o overhead when moving.

 If you'd like to see compatibility with other multi-startup-script systems (I have not dabbled with custom OSs much, yet), let me know - or even better implement it yourself and submit a pull request.
 It's pretty easy to add more, as long as there's a way to detect the used script/system.
 Should you wish to give it a go, search for `local startupHandlers`, which is the table containing the logic for different startup handlers.